 It might be a bit weird to start showing a hefty interest in samurai and sword fighting back in your own country, but, hey, guess what?
 You’re in Japan!
 This is the land of the samurai.
 Nobody cares if you want to dress up and start waving a sword around: it’s Japan.

 Of course, if you start doing this on the streets with some cheap souvenirs, it might be a bit weird but don’t worry, there are places you can go to fulfill your warrior wishes – places that literally offer training sessions and all the right gear.
 Everything.
 They’ll even choreograph and film a fight scene with you in it!
 How is that not one of the literal best things to do in Japan?

 Yeah so maybe this is a weird thing to do in Osaka but let me reiterate – this is Japan.
 Weirdness is the best part of the package.
 Well… and the food.

 8. Go on a virtual tour of the city’s sewage system at Osaka’s Sewerage Science Museum

 Japan is known for it’s, ahem, unique way of approaching… well, almost everything.
 So for one of the best unusual things to do in Osaka, how about hitting up the Sewerage Science Museum?

-Nope, you read right: Sewerage.
+Yep, you read right: sewerage.

 9. Catch a Kabuki show at the awesome Shochikuza theatre